quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Handshake RTT can be measured by adding the client-to-observer and observer-to-server RTT components together.
-This measurement necessarily includes any transport- and application-layer delay at both endpoints.
+This measurement necessarily includes all transport- and application-layer delay at both endpoints.

 ### Using the Spin Bit for Passive RTT Measurement {#spin-usage}